 When I started the red, my four-year old boy announced, “That doesn’t look too good.”
 Ha!
 I love the innocence of that age.

 Who can blame him?
 At first you would think, yick.

-After the red coat, I sanded the red down so that the green would peek through and also some of the wood was revealed.
+After the red coat, I sand the red down so that the green peeks through and also some of the wood.
 I finished off with a topcoat of a dark hand-rubbed wax.
 Now it looks like an old barn finish with it’s deep red color.

 Those rustic worm holes and spots where the nails had been just screamed character to me and I love how the core of the drawer is now showing and displaying the story of days gone by.
 Nothing done to them except a good coating of linseed oil to draw out the natural color and grain of the mismatched wood.

 Here’s a fun split to see the difference.

 Since this piece is missing casters, I dig back into my caster stash.
 I’m so thankful I was able to put this dresser back on its rightful feet.

 Ooh, I just love the rustic feel!
 The red is exactly how I had envisioned it.
 Now this farmhouse dresser is ready for the holidays and to add that special rustic touch to a farmhouse somewhere.
 It actually sold quickly from my shop

 Now the dresser is in the spirit of the holiday and my heifer head, affectionately named Maybelle, is too.
 Moo.
 You can get one HERE